Astro2350/tracys-match/README.md

   with check (auth.uid() = id);
 ```

-4. Copy `.env.example` to `.env.local` and fill in your Supabase URL and anon key:
+4. Copy `.env.example` to `.env.local` and fill in your Supabase URL and anon key (use the exact Project URL, not "undefined" or placeholders):

 ```bash
 cp .env.example .env.local